AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ## Create an XDM schema

 When you ingest your data, you will need to create an XDM schema for the data to be formatted into.
-To learn how to best create an XDM schema, please read the guide on the [basics of schema composition](../xdm/schema/composition.md).
+To learn how to best create an XDM schema, please read the tutorial on [creating a schema using the Schema Editor](../xdm/schema/tutorials/create-schema-ui.md).

+The above tutorial shows how to set identity fields for your schemas.
+An identity field represents a field that can be used to identify an individual person related to a record or time-series event.
+Identity fields are a crucial component in how customer identity graphs are constructed in Platform, which ultimately affects how Real-time Customer Profile merges disparate data fragments together to gain a complete view of the customer.
+For more details on how to view identity graphs in Platform, see the tutorial on [how to use the identity graph viewer](../identity-service/ui/identity-graph-viewer.md).

 ## Ingest your data into Platform